MurluKrishna4352/MurluKrishna4352/README.md

 - 👀 I’m interested in PYTHON, ML, CV
 - 🌱 I’m currently learning CV
 - 💞️ I’m looking to collaborate on projects and internships
-- 📫 reach me on linked in Linked in
+- 📫 reach me on linked in Linked in: https://www.linkedin.com/in/krishna-nagpal-110005218/

 <!---